Click here to go to the main page

 Architects: G.M.
 Leeuwenberg (1899-1967)

-Van Leeuwenberg designed a number of catholic churches and other buildings in Traditionalist styles and was involved in several restorations of medieval churches.
+Between 1933 and 1964 Leeuwenberg designed a number of catholic churches, as well as other buildings for the catholic community, always working in Traditionalist styles.
+His profane buildings later in his career show influences of Functionalism.
+He was also involved in several restorations of medieval churches.
 He died in Utrecht on April the 7th 1967.
-His office continued with the name Leeuwenberg & Volders.
+His office was continued by J.L.
+Volders with the name Leeuwenberg & Volders.

-The following list of his works is probably incomplete.
+The following is a list of his religious works only and is probably incomplete.

 1935 Huissen (G): Franciscan convent